 The Mondriaan Fund organizes the prize in a modified form with respect for the history and development of the Prix de Rome.
-The first edition of the visual arts prize organized by the Mondriaan Fund took place in 2013, followed in 2014 by the architecture prize.
+The first edition of the visual arts prize organized by the Mondriaan Fund took place in 2013.

 Author: Mirjam Beerman